RaphaelIT7/gmod-holylib/README.md

 `%i` -> UserID
 `%s` -> ClientName

+### Hooks

+#### bool HolyLib:OnSetSignonState(CGameClient client, number state, number spawncount)
+Called when the engine is about to change the client's SignonState.
+Return `true` to stop the engine.

 ### Singleplayer
 This module allows you to have a 1 slot / a singleplayer server.
 Why?
 I don't know, but you can.